Sweet Potato the King of Healthy Carbs

 4. Cook for about 8-10 minutes and turn the cubes with a spatula, pair of kitchen tongs or if you are feeling especially tough use your bare hands.
 Cook for another 8-10 minutes.
 I know they are done when they are starting to brown.
 Some people like them slightly black and crispy.
 It’s up to you.

 5. Take out of the oven and let cool for a few minutes or you will burn your mouth.
-6. Serve with your favorite post-workout protein i.e organic chicken breast, grass-fed organic beef patty, broiled fish, organic cottage cheese, full-fat grass-fed plain yogurt, low sugar protein shake or do my favorite and top the mound of potatoes with some pasture-raised eggs.
+6. Serve with your favorite post-workout protein i.e chicken breast, grass-fed beef patty, broiled fish, cottage cheese, plain yogurt, low sugar protein shake or do my favorite and top the mound of potatoes with some pasture-raised eggs.
 7. I love hot sauce.
 If you do too, this might be a good point to get some out of the pantry and judiciously spread over the dish.

 Doug Joachim – NYC Personal Trainer